Jean-Baptiste Henri Lacordaire: Re-establishment of the Dominican Order in France

 In 1837, seeing the example of Guéranger's restoration of the Benedictines, Lacordaire decided to enter the Dominican Order despite the loss of certain personal freedoms that would entail, and to re-establish the Dominicans in France.

 Pope Gregory XVI and the general master of the Dominicans, Father Ancarani, supported his plan, the latter providing the Roman convent of Santa Sabina to serve as a novitiate for French Dominicans.
 In September 1838, Lacordaire returned to France to identify candidates for the novitiate as well as financial and political support.
 He published an eloquent announcement in the journal L’Univers.
 He argued that religious orders were compatible with the principles of the Revolution, particularly because of the democratic structure of the Dominicans.
 He represented the vow of poverty as a radical application of the revolutionary ideas of égalité and fraternité.

 On 9 April 1839, Lacordaire formally joined the Dominicans at the convent of Santa Maria sopra Minerva in Rome and received the name Dominic.
 He took final vows on 12 April 1840.
 In 1841, he returned to France wearing the illegal Dominican habit.
 On 14 February 1841, he preached in Paris at Notre-Dame.
 He then founded several convents, starting in Nancy in 1843.
 In April 1844 Lacordaire obtained permission to purchase the former Carthusians monastery of Notre-Dame de Châlais and establish a Dominican novitiate.
 The religious painter Hyacinthe Besson was appointed the first Master of the novices.
 In 1849 he established a house of studies in Paris.
 He also exerted an important influence on Jean-Charles Prince and Joseph-Sabin Raymond, two Canadians who took the Dominican Order to Canada.

-In 1850, the Dominican Province of France was officially re-established under his direction and he was elected provincial superior, but Pope Pius IX named Alexendre Jandel, a philosophical opponent of Lacordaire, vicar general of the order.
+In 1850, the Dominican Province of France was officially re-established under his direction and he was elected provincial superior, but Pope Pius IX named Alexandre Jandel, a philosophical opponent of Lacordaire, vicar general of the order.
 Jandel held a severe interpretation of Dominican medieval constitutions and was opposed to Lacordaire's more liberal vision.
 A dispute about setting the hours for prayer in the priories erupted in 1852.
 Lacordaire preferred lax enforcement of the timetable in deference to other functions like preaching and teaching.
 In 1855 the pope supported Jandel by naming him general master of the Order.
 Lacordaire, after a time without administrative duties, was re-elected head of the French province in 1858.